jamesdew12/Tray/Implementation & Sales Engineer Candidate Test/README.md

 Configuration:
 - make sure the form of the post request is ``application/json``
-- enable webhooks, go to the settings on the your apps page and enable it.
+- enable webhooks, go to the settings on your apps page and enable it.
 - create the channels yourself so that you can place the relevant UK, US and  EU teams into their respective channels.
 - we need to authorise webhooks for each channel so you only have to do it only once for each team/channel.